Lindsey Thomson, Director of Public Affairs with Minister Carolyn Bennette at the Equal Voice Gala.

 In September 2015, in response to the delisting of CCCs in unregulated provinces, the Assembly of First Nations (AFN) – First Nations Inuit Health Branch (FNIHB) NIHB Joint Review Steering Committee recommended immediately reinstating CCCs as eligible providers in provinces and territories that have not regulated the profession.

-As highlighted in rights instruments and national commissions on Indigenous people, like the Truth and Reconciliation Calls to Action, the United Nations Declaration on the Rights of Indigenous Peoples and the National Inquiry on Murdered and Missing Indigenous Women and Girls, each item demonstrates increasing access to mental health supports.
+As highlighted in rights instruments and national commissions on Indigenous people, like the Truth and Reconciliation Calls to Action, the United Nations Declaration on the Rights of Indigenous Peoples and the National Inquiry into Murdered and Missing Indigenous Women and Girls, each item demonstrates increasing access to mental health supports.
 However unilateral decisions are still being made by federal and provincial leadership on Indigenous communities and access to essential services.

 In the interest of equitable accessibility to mental health services for Indigenous Peoples of Canada, it is recommended that Indigenous Services Canada implement the call to action from the AFN-FNIHB Joint Review Steering Committee and immediately reinstate CCCs in unregulated provinces as eligible providers under the NIHB program, adding over 1,500 eligible providers in the unregulated provinces.